Powered to Empower

-What you constantly say to yourself, can either make you or break you.
-As we look into some Biblical Affirmations You Should Be Reciting Daily, let us be reminded that affirmations trigger life.
-For the spiritual man, daily affirmations will keep him going in the most challenging times.
-Amidst our challenges, the Bible will provide the extra boost we need to keep keeping on.
+What you constantly say to yourself can either make or break you.
+As we explore some Biblical affirmations you should be reciting daily, let us remember that affirmations bring life.
+For the spiritual person, daily affirmations will sustain them through the most challenging times.
+Amidst difficulties, the Bible provides the extra strength we need to keep moving forward.

 Daily affirmations are the spiritual meals that fill our soul.
-The purpose of these spiritual meals is to fill us with the power of God, which is a requisite for us to advance on our spiritual journeys.
+Their purpose is to fill us with God’s power, which is essential for advancing on our spiritual journey.

-Biblical affirmations are verses and biblical teachings we can constantly say to ourselves as a reminder of who we are and Whose we are.
+Biblical affirmations are verses and teachings we can constantly speak to ourselves as reminders of who we are and Whose we are.

-Affirmation are so filled with power, that they can be the difference between a bad day and a day lived in power and grace.
-They are life giving words that we use to trigger life in the solitudes of our deadness.
-These are Words so potent, that they can cut even to the dividing of our soul and our spirit.
+Affirmations are so powerful that they can turn a bad day into one filled with strength and grace.
+They are life-giving words that revive us in times of deadness.
+These are words so potent that they can pierce to the division of soul and spirit, bringing profound change.

 Affirmations are healing words.

-Words of affirmation can remove the indelible marks that have left bruises on your soul.
-God is a great healer, and that is why He has left us with this great resource in scripture, that offers us healing in our great despair.
+Words of affirmation can erase the deep marks left by past wounds on your soul.
+God is the ultimate Healer, and that’s why He has provided us with Scripture, a powerful resource that offers healing in times of despair.

-Let us look at 7 Biblical Affirmations You Should Be Reciting Daily.
-Similar to how we should constantly pray, we should constantly fill our spirits with these healing words, that are sure to add value to your life.
+Let’s explore 7 Biblical Affirmations You Should Be Reciting Daily.
+Just as we are called to pray constantly, we should also continually fill our spirits with these healing words, which are sure to bring value and renewal to your life.

 1. I am a child of God

 We are children of the living God.
-The Bible clearly states that in the beginning God created man in His own image.
-To know that you are a child of God, is to know that you have the potential to complete the work of God.
+The Bible clearly states that, in the beginning, God created man in His own image.
+To know you are a child of God is to realize that you have the potential to complete His work.

-Let’s consider this, that we are the offsprings of God.
-This should not be strange news, but rather be healing news.
+Consider this: we are the offspring of God.
+This isn’t just news, but healing truth.

-As we reflect of these Biblical Affirmations You Should Be Reciting Daily, be mindful that it is critical that we know who we are and the operating system that causes us to function.
-God is our operating system, and whatever we do, should come from the eternal abundance of this spiritual software.
+As we reflect on these Biblical Affirmations You Should Be Reciting Daily, it’s essential to know who we are and the source of our strength.
+God is our operating system, and everything we do should flow from His eternal abundance.
+In Psalm 8, David profoundly explains our human identity, saying:

 You are God’s